 Address: 1517 Ball Rd, Green Cove Springs, FL 32043

 About Treehouse Point Treehouse Rentals

 You’ll pass a cute pond that will tempt you to bathe, but it’s not for swimming.
-Alligators live here, so admire it visually.
+Alligators live here, so they admire it visually.
 Once you stroll through the trail, you reach the treehouses and the secluded site.

 The Climb Up To The Treehouse

 You have to climb about twenty stairs to get to the treehouse.
 The stairs are not steep but treacherously slippery when it rains.

 Most of you know I have zero balance on flat ground sober.
 It will be no surprise that I busted my butt and slipped down these stairs.
 Fortunately, I only bounced down about five of them.
 And, having experienced it, I held onto the railings for dear life.

 So while not steep, they are slippery when wet.
 And, if you partake in adult beverages, you need to pay attention.